RafaTorices/example_cicd_circleci/Readme.md

 The pipeline generates the following artifacts:

 - Docker image of the application in DockerHub: https://hub.docker.com/repository/docker/rafacv99/pycalculator/general

+> #### Note (DockerHub)
+>
+> The pipeline contains a job for the upload of the docker image to DockerHub.
+For use the job, you need to create a repository in DockerHub (https://hub.docker.com/) and you need to create a token in DockerHub and add it to the CircleCI environment variables with the name DOCKERHUB_TOKEN.

 > #### Note (SonarCloud)
 >